 For OpenBiome material, a 250 mL Lower Delivery microbiota preparation should be used for all forms of lower delivery, most commonly performed by colonoscopy.
 Sigmoidoscopy has also been successfully used for patients who are unable to tolerate a full colonoscopy.
 Anecdotal recommendations suggest infusion of all material in the cecum or most proximal aspect safely reached.

 Lower Delivery: Retention Enema

 Retention enema is generally less effective than upper delivery or colonoscopy.
 However, retention enema may be best option for patients with co-morbidities that may increase the risks associated with other administration routes.
 Transfer of all 250 mL of the microbiota preparation to a standard retention enema bag is recommended.
 Data is limited on timing parameters, but evidence suggests that material should be administered over 1 hour and retained for 1 hour.
 Enema delivery may require multiple treatments, particularly in an elderly population with poor rectal sphincter tone.
 Effort should be made to periodically rotate the patient from LLD, to supine, to RLD.

-While other routes of administration remain the most efficacious delivery modalities for FMT, capsules can serve as a less invasive alternative.
-For full guidance on administration of FMT Capsule G3, please see the FMT Capsule G3 Clinical Primer.
+Capsules can serve as a less invasive alternative to naso-enteric and lower routes of FMT administration.
+For full guidance on administration of FMT Capsule DE, please see the FMT Capsule DE Clinical Primer.

 Certain symptoms such as changes in bowel habits, abdominal pain, bloating and cramping are common after FMT, but these side effects are transient.
 Patients should be instructed about when to seek medical attention for potential adverse events.
 Additionally, patients should receive educational material on ways to reduce the risk of C. difficile re-infection.
 OpenBiome's Post-FMT Patient Guide provides helpful guidance about future antibiotic use.